 How do I show proof of volunteer work?
 How do I write a volunteer verification letter?

 Sometimes, future employers might ask for proof of the volunteer experience listed on your resume.
 As you may not have had a formal employment contract, it is often a good idea to ask for a volunteer verification letter or community service letter from the place where you volunteered.
 You may not have considered this important at the time, but it is perfectly acceptable to contact the volunteer coordinator there and ask for a confirmation to provide during your job search.
 To save time, you can even write a volunteer letter yourself and ask an officer of the organization to sign it.

 Volunteering Resume Example

 Putting volunteering on resume is becoming increasingly commonplace, it can easily sit alongside your paid experience and there is equal value in terms of the experience that you offer your future employer.
-In your bid to present yourself as a well-rounded applicant, it might be even be considered an essential addition.
+In your bid to present yourself as a well-rounded applicant, it might even be considered an essential addition.

 Katonah Community Shepherds

-- You will be seen as a community-minded and team-oriented employee
+- You will be seen as a community-minded and team-oriented employee.

-- Volunteer experience on resume can showcase skills that are not in your employment history.
+- It can showcase skills that are not in your employment history.